The League of Extraordinary Gentlemen (film): Filming

 Principal photography took place in Hungary, Malta, and the Czech Republic.

 The studio pressured filmmakers for a summer release because Master and Commander was slated for fall release.
 The production encountered delays when a special effects set failed to perform as intended, forcing the filmmakers to quickly look for another effects shop.

 Connery reportedly had many disputes with director Stephen Norrington.
 Norrington did not attend the opening party and, on being asked where the director could be, Connery is said to have replied, "Check the local asylum".
 Norrington reportedly did not like the studio supervision and was "uncomfortable" with large crews.

+Connery claimed that making the film, and the quality of the finished product, convinced him to permanently retire from acting in movies.
+He told The Times: "It was a nightmare.
+The experience had a great influence on me, it made me think about showbiz.
+I get fed up dealing with idiots".
+As of 2023, Norrington and screenwriter James Dale Robinson have not worked on a live-action, feature-length film since The League of Extraordinary Gentlemen.

 Lawsuit

 In 2003, Larry Cohen and Martin Poll sued 20th Century Fox for intentionally plagiarizing their script Cast of Characters, which they had pitched to the studio between 1993 and 1996.
 Noting that the scripts shared public-domain characters that had not appeared in The League of Extraordinary Gentlemen graphic novel series, the suit accused Fox of soliciting the series as a smokescreen.
 Fox denied the allegations as "absurd nonsense" but settled out of court, a decision Alan Moore believed "denied [him] the chance to exonerate" himself.